Directors’ Duties & Responsibilities

 Appointments – Directors

-Every limited company must have a company director.
+Every limited company, however, must have a company director.
 At least one then needs to be an actual person.

 Directors Duty – Exercising directors’ powers.

-Directors are required to ensure no limitations exist for performing the role of a director.
+Directors are required to ensure then no limitations exist for performing the role of a director.

 - Exercise care skill and diligence;

 - Directors authority outlined in articles of association;

 They, therefore, must act in a way which promotes the success of the company and benefits the shareholders.
 A director must consider several statutory factors, including the consequence of decisions and the interests of shareholders and employees.

 - You must give equal rights and consideration to all shareholders;